December, 2024

 Chandragiri Hills is a peaceful retreat just outside Kathmandu.
 The cable car ride gave us spectacular views of the majestic Himalayas and Kathmandu Valley.

 With the Bhaleshwor Mahadev Temple (also located here) in the foreground of the photos, the whole picture of Nepal was complete.
 We had lunch and did a few more activities, such as zip-lining and climbing the view tower.
 We took some more pictures with Nepalese ladies in national outfits, and then went back down with the cable car.
-The diver brought us back to Kathmandu city, where we continued the second part of the afternoon program.
+The driver brought us back to Kathmandu city, where we continued the second part of the afternoon program.

 Visiting Pashupatinath Temple (traditional Cremation Ceremony)